jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
 title = "Screw in the spine"
 image = "bed-holder---attach-spine.jpg"
-content = "Secure it with 5 14mm countersinks." %}
+content = "Secure it with 5 screws." screw = "M3x14/CSK"
+%}

 {% include step.html
 title = "Install the posts"
 image = "bed-holder---posts.jpg"
-content = "Onto a 20mm button head, drop a 12mm washer, small bearing, another washer, a yellow spring that's been cut in half, and a nut." %}
+content = "Onto the screws, drop a 12mm washer, small bearing, another washer, a yellow spring that's been cut in half, and a nut." screw = "M3x20/BTN"
+%}

-{% include tip.html tip="Follow the old machinists tapping tip which is to drive the screw in, back it out, and drive it in some more, over and over.
-This is the only way you'll be able to reuse the plastic threads next time you disassemble it." %}
+{% include tip.html tip="Follow the old machinists tapping tip, which is to drive the screw in, back it out, and drive it in some more, over and over.
+This is the best way to ensure you can reuse the plastic threads." %}

 {% include step.html
 title = "Gather Z-Axis parts"
 image = "z-axis---parts.jpg"
-content = "Gather the Z-Axis (Printed), Bracket (Printed), MGW9C Linear Rail, Several 6mm Countersunk Screws, 2 x 25mm Countersunk Screws, M5 Shims, M5 Bearings, Lead screw & Nut, Drive Pulley, and Belt." %}
+content = "Gather the Z axis (printed), bracket (printed), MGW9C linear rail, 6 &times; 3d-printed spacers, 6 &times;
+8mm countersunk screws, 2 &times;
+25mm wafer head screws, M5 shims, M5 bearings, lead screw & nut, drive pulley and belt." %}

 {% include step.html
 title = "Insert the bearings"